SpongeBob: That didn't help at all!

 Harry: That was great!
 Did you come up with that yourself?

 Lloyd: No, I saw it in a movie once.

 Lloyd: No!
-Even better, they catch up with a guy a few miles down the road and slit his throat.
-It was good...
+In the movie, they catch up to him about half a mile down the road and slit his throat! (laughs) It was good one!

 - Judge Dredd.
 Dredd and Fergie are trying to get back into Mega City.

 Dredd: There is a way in.
 Six years ago, two refugees figured it out.
 It's a vent to the city's incinerator.
 There's a burst twice a minute.
 That means somebody could run through that tube and have 30 seconds before it flames again.

 Fergie: And these, these refugees, they made it through, right?

 Dredd: Actually, they were roasted.
 But the theory's sound.